innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 On-demand health assessments allow administrators to manually trigger health evaluations:

 1. Navigate to your `tf-vault-qa-{your-initials}` workspace's **Health** page
 2. Verify the workspace satisfies all assessment requirements.
-If you see a message saying no
+If not, run a new plan and apply in your workspace, and this error message should resolve.
 3. Click **Start health assessment**

-### On-Demand Assessment Behavior

-- Only available in the HCP Terraform user interface
-- Requires administrator permissions for the workspace
-- Workspace must satisfy all assessment requirements
+### Expected Results

+After triggering the assessment, you should see:
-- Cannot trigger another assessment while one is in progress
+- Health assessment status in the Health page
-- Resets the scheduling for automated assessments
+- Results showing your EC2 instances and their current state
+- A message indicating "no drift detected" if your infrastructure matches your Terraform configuration
+- Any drift detected between your Terraform configuration and actual AWS resources (if present)

 ## Part 5: Health Status Visibility

-### Organization-Level Health Status

-1. Navigate to your organization's **Workspaces** page
-2. Look for **Health warning** status indicators for problematic workspaces
-3. You should see your `tf-vault-qa-{your-initials}` workspace listed
-4. Health warnings appear for workspaces with:
-   - Infrastructure drift
-   - Failed continuous validation checks

 ### Workspace-Level Health Status